BDR14334/Job-App-Autofiller/README.md

 **Basic Course of Events:**
 1. The user accesses the job application through the app.
-2. The app detects the fields for education history (school name, location, major, year graduated, GPA).
+2. The app detects the fields for education history (school name, location, major, year graduated).
 3. The app retrieves the stored education history from the user’s profile.
 4. The app automatically fills in the education details on the job application form by the click of a button.
 5. The user reviews and submits the job application.